 Entry into Gaza

 The United States Government for some time has warned American citizens to avoid travel to Gaza.
-Due to the situation there, the U.S. government cannot assist Americans in entering Gaza and cannot provide assistance in exiting Gaza.
+Due to the situation there, the U.S. government will not assist Americans to enter Gaza and cannot provide assistance in exiting Gaza.
 American citizens who decide in spite of this warning to enter Gaza should understand that many American citizens have found themselves unable to exit Gaza once they entered.
 Exiting Gaza via the Erez crossing into Israel, which is tightly restricted by the Government of Israel, is nearly impossible.
 Exit through the Rafah border crossing into Egypt is unpredictable and can involve significant expense.
-Neither the U.S. Consulate in Jerusalem nor the embassies in Tel Aviv or Cairo can facilitate entry or exit via Erez or Rafah.
+Neither the U.S. Consulate in Jerusalem nor U.S. Embassy Jerusalem, Branch Office Tel Aviv or U.S. Embassy Cairo can facilitate entry or exit via Erez or Rafah.
 For further information, please consult the Department of State’s travel warning for Israel, the West Bank, and Gaza.